michaelguren/Claude-test/README/README.md

 ### Testing

-We use a minimalist testing approach focused on end-to-end testing:
+We use a minimalist testing approach focused on end-to-end testing.
+For details, see [TESTING.md](TESTING.md).

 ```bash
 # Run all tests